 In the overall League standings, the teams are ranked from 1 to 24 according to the total number of points earned in all games of the First Stage of the Championship, with the best-performing team ranked in first place and the worst-performing team occupying the 24th position.

 Procedure for Determining the Participating Teams in the Playoffs

-3. In each Conference, the teams which finished in 3rd, 4th, 5th, 6th, 7th and 8th place in the standings are seeded from 3 to 8 in accordance with their final positions, regardless of the Division in which they played.
+In each Conference, the teams are seeded from 1st to 8th seeds in accordance with their final positions by points, regardless of the Division in which they played

 Structure of Play-Off Series in the Second Stage of the Championship